Endurance races

 The king of Daytona

-Over a distinguished career spanning four decades, Scott Pruett built one of the most impressive records in the history of endurance racing, and motor sport generally.
-The Californian driver won the Rolex 24 At DAYTONA five times (1994, 2007, 2008, 2011 and 2013).
-He also won the 12 Hours of Sebring in 2014 and the GTS class at the 24 Hours of Le Mans in 2001.
+Over a distinguished career spanning four decades, Scott Pruett built one of the most impressive records in the history of endurance racing and motor sport generally.
+The Californian driver won the Rolex 24 At DAYTONA five times (1994, 2007, 2008, 2011 and 2013), the 12 Hours of Sebring in 2014 and the GTS class at the 24 Hours of Le Mans in 2001.
 Pruett was inducted into the Motorsports Hall of Fame of America in 2017.

 12 Hours of Sebring